-Abstract.
+Abstract

 We present a general notion of properties that are characterized by local conditions that are invariant under a sufficiently rich class of symmetries.
 Our framework generalizes two popular models of testing graph properties as well as the algebraic invariances studied by Kaufman and Sudan (STOC'08).
-Our focus is on the case that the property is characterized by a constant number of local conditions and a rich set of invariances.